-During the experiments, the topographies of the investigated grinding wheel surfaces have been analyzed in detail.
-The developed software tool allows for a detailed description of the kinematic cutting edges depending on the grinding process parameters and the grinding wheel.
-In addition to the calculation of the number of kinematic cutting edges and the area per cutting edge a differentiation of the cutting edge areas in normal and tangential areas of the grinding wheel's circumferential direction is implemented.
+In this paper, an innovative approach for the description of the functional properties of a grinding wheel surface is discussed.
+First, the state of the art in the description of grinding wheel topographies is summarized.
+Furthermore, the fundamentals for a new approach for the quantitative description of grinding wheel topographies are provided.
+In order to analyze the functional properties of a grinding wheel's topography depending on its specification, grinding experiments were carried out.
+For the experimental investigations vitrified, synthetic resin bonded and electroplated grinding wheels with varied compositions were analyzed.
+During the experiments, the topographies of the investigated grinding wheels have been analyzed by means of the topotool in detail.
+The developed software tool allows a detailed description of the kinematic cutting edges depending on the grinding process parameters and the grinding wheel specification.
+In addition to the calculation of the number of kinematic cutting edges and the area per cutting edge, a differentiation of the cutting edge areas in normal and tangential areas of the grinding wheel's circumferential direction is implemented.
+Furthermore, the topotool enables to analyze the kinematic cutting edges shape by calculating the angles of the grain in different directions.
 This enables a detailed analysis and a quantitative comparison of grinding wheel topographies related to different grinding wheel specifications.
-In addition, the influence of the dressing process and wear conditions can be evaluated.
+In addition, the influence of the dressing process and wear conditions to the grinding wheel topography can be evaluated.
 The new approach allows a better characterization of the contact conditions between grinding wheel and workpiece.
-Hence, the impact of a specific topography on the grinding process behavior and the grinding result can be revealed.
+Hence, the impact of a specific topography on the grinding process behavior, the generated grinding energy distribution, and the grinding result can be revealed.